a close look of fermented beetroot and cauliflower

 Fresh dill.
 Choose fresh, fragrant dill, ideally seasonal.
 Dill stems are just as flavourful as the fronds—don’t discard them.
 Avoid dried dill for fermentation; it loses potency and can cloud the brine.

-Sea or Himalayan non-iodised salt.
-Use non-iodised, additive-free sea salt.
+Sea or Himalayan non-iodized salt.
+Use non-iodized, additive-free sea salt.
 Iodine and anti-caking agents can inhibit fermentation.
 Sea salt or Himalayan salt both work well.
 Avoid table salt.

 Filtered or boiled-and-cooled water.
 Use filtered or boiled-and-cooled water to avoid chlorine, which can slow or disrupt fermentation.
 If your tap water is heavily chlorinated, filtered water is the safest choice.

-Add 5–6 whole black peppercorns for a gentle warmth and extra depth of flavour.
+Add 5–6 whole black peppercorns for a gentle warmth and extra depth of flavor.
 They ferment well and complement beetroot, garlic, and dill beautifully.

 Making a 2–3% Salt Brine